Layout and design are the substantial tasks of my vocation, but I’ve also penned some poetry over the years.

 or purchase a signed copy: firstname.lastname@example.org.)

 The poems in Villanelles & Varia—ultimately feminine, subjective, and introspective—are a small time-capsule of the bountiful summer of my life.
 The breadth of subjects (from the foreword) “…extends from my heart and soul outward to the white picket fence that encloses my Paradise Within.
 This small perimeter, save for distant loved ones, is my entire multiverse.
 It is space without limitation; objects and situations turned inside-out.
 I am full-filled in the little things.”
+This collection is but one chapter of more unfolding.

 (A browse upon page 37…)